KLB7/IntraMine/README.md

 *Fast search and real autolinking for your Windows local drives and NAS.*

+**Some news**: IMPORTANT, installation of extra Perl modules has been updated to work around a failed third-party module change.
+Please see [Intramine initial install](https://htmlpreview.github.io/?https://github.com/KLB7/IntraMine/blob/master/Documentation/IntraMine%20initial%20install.html) for the revised approach.

+And, you can now have "rich" **glossary popup definitions** in all source and text files when displayed in IntraMine's Viewer or Editor.
+It's simple as dirt, see the new "glossary_master.txt" file at the top of your IntraMine folder for the how-to.

 *Search results: 125,000 files searched for "FindFileWide", results in 0.09 seconds.
 No restriction on directory or language.*
 ![Search](https://github.com/KLB7/IntraMine/blob/master/Documentation/images/Search1.png)